 Burglary really is a crime of opportunity.
 Burglars are on the look-out for a house they can get in and out quickly without being noticed.
 And the best time to do that?
 When they're sure no one is home.
 It's no wonder the US typically experiences an increase in home burglaries during the most common vacation months - June, July, and August.

-With stay-at-home orders in place the past few months, everyone is itching to get out of the house this summer.
-It’s hard enough right now during a pandemic to plan a family get away – determining safest destinations, safest modes of transportation, packing extra masks and cleaning supplies.
-We don’t want you to worry about your home when you’re relaxing on your vacation.
-Whether traveling for a day or for several weeks, we’ve got the keys to keep your home secure while you’re away.
+It seems everyone is itching to get out of the house to enjoy the warm summer weather.
+It's hard enough to plan a family get away, we don't want you to worry about your home while you're relaxing on your vacation.
+Whether you'll be away for a day or for several weeks, we've got the keys to keep your home secure while traveling.

 Key #1: Don't make it obvious you're not home.